 The department fosters collaborative research between faculty and students and allows for specializations in sociological research.
 The department's areas of focus are social movements and politics and culture.
 Students receive rigorous training in, and support for, research using quantitative, qualitative, or mixed methodologies, and they gain experience in teaching sociology.

-We train our graduate students in a variety of theoretical and methodological tools for advancing creative research.
+En route to the PhD, we train our graduate students in a variety of theoretical and methodological tools for advancing creative research.
 Learn more

 We offer students the opportunity to bring to bear the full range of sociological theories and methods on social movements and politics and culture —at all levels, from global processes to small groups.
 Learn more